 Truthfully, an FAQ page is an indirect route to getting more leads.
 Adding your email address and simplifying your contact form are direct, clear ways to get your clients to come to you.
 But an FAQ page helps a specific group of potential clients, the reluctant ones.

-We’ve all been a reluctant potential client before.
+We’ve all been a reluctant, potential client before.
 You know you need something, but you’re hesitant.
 Maybe it’s the cost or you can’t determine the right provider or you don’t know if what someone is offering is the best thing for you.
 Whatever the hesitation is, it creates a barrier between you and reaching out to a business.

 Enter the FAQ page or section.
 Here you as a business can help make it easier for a reluctant customer to reach out to you.
 By addressing the most likely reasons someone *wouldn’t pick you, you can help them choose to pick you.
 It’s a really thinker of a section, and one that I would recommend you put real thought into.